hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

    Note that the Multi-Step Deposit Automation may write back to the Canton Integration DB to store that the transaction to accept the deposit could not be committed even after retrying multiple times.
+   ..
+REVIEW: What's the point of this paragraph?
+Is it that the write transaction may fail?

 The other information flows interact with the main flows as part of a deposit or withdrawal.
 We explain them in the :ref:`integration-workflows` section.

+..
+REVIEW: This page is really good.
+We need a similar one for the WIG.
+I don't think that it would take much to adjust this one, using the same diagrams for the wallet providers and explaining their flows.
+..
+One thing that you don't mention so far is how they setup the treasuryParty.
+I'm assuming that this should be a local party so that they can automate transfers etc. We should explain that to them.